-Translated from the Spanish by Jeannine Marie Pitas
+Translated from the Spanish by

 For international deliveries, we will send you a request for payment of additional shipping costs.

-“It seems as if everything was coming to end,” writes Marosa di Giorgio in the first section of Carnation and Tenebrae Candle, preparing the reader for the wondrous and terrifying world of contradictions that will follow: a lush countryside filled with enormous hares and enchanted begonias, meals of rats and apples as well as a “wheat field of stars,” where readers must constantly renegotiate the borders between the inanimate and the living, the living and the dead.
-Even the most familiar relations transform until a father becomes “the Chosen One” as well as “an Oak of final understanding,” and a mother can be both savior to and the victim of her daughter.
+“It seemed as if everything was coming to an end,” writes Marosa di Giorgio in the first section of Carnation and Tenebrae Candle, preparing the reader for the wondrous and terrifying world of contradictions that will follow: a lush countryside filled with enormous hares and enchanted begonias, meals of rats and apples as well as a “wheat field of stars,” where readers must constantly renegotiate the borders between the inanimate and the living, the living and the dead.
+Even the most familiar relations transform until a father becomes the “Chosen One” as well as “an Oak Tree of Fine Understanding,” and a mother can be both savior to and the victim of her daughter.
 There are ghosts and “war storms,” rapes and resurrections in a location both unmappable and as recognizable as the first prayers whispered from the mouth of a child who cannot possibly understand them.
-But there’s nothing naïve about di Giorgio’s work, and no other voice that sounds quite like hers. “[J]ust as I was walking among the eucalyptus apothecaries, at that time when the walls become filled with star” di Giorgio writes “I saw the language, and I immediately understood it, as if it had always been my own.”
-Jeanne Pitas’ English translations have helped bring this Uruguayan writer to a new audience.
-Carnation and Tenebrae Candle will continue to solidify di Giorgio as a major voice from Latin American.—Susan Briante
+But there’s nothing naïve about di Giorgio’s work, and no other voice that sounds quite like hers. “[J]ust as I was walking among the eucalyptus apothecaries, at that time when the walls become filled with stars”, di Giorgio writes, “I saw the language, and I immediately understood it, as if it had always been my own.”
+Jeannine Marie Pitas’s English translations have helped bring this Uruguayan writer to a new audience.
+Carnation and Tenebrae Candle will continue to solidify di Giorgio as a major voice from Latin America.—Susan Briante

 In di Giorgio’s childhood Salto, a wide-ranging and ever-vibrant flora and fauna nourished the memories she’d draw on for her work’s extraordinary transfigurations.
 Eggs, insects, and reptiles exit or enter the body, either being born or invading the body’s depths, generating an intense and shocking pleasure.
 Despite her Italian background, she affirms her belonging to an ancestral earth, to an indigenous enclave that nourishes her: she paints herself as “a native princess under her anacahuita tree.”
 Bringing this landscape to life became a task of joy and responsibility for di Giorgio, her own unique mission, and one which she devoted herself to with passion and perseverance.—Roberto Echavarren

 Born in Salto, Uruguay, and raised on her family’s farm, Marosa di Giorgio (1932-2004) is one of the most prominent Uruguayan poets of the twentieth century.
 Di Giorgio began writing in her childhood and published her first book of poems at the age of twenty-two.
 She then went on to publish a total of fourteen books of poetry, three collections of short stories, and one novel.
 While some critics have categorized her as a surrealist, she herself denied membership in any literary movement or school.
 Although she was relatively unknown outside the Southern Cone during her lifetime, she is now becoming more and more widely read throughout Latin America and Europe.
 Thanks to the efforts of various translators, she is also becoming more known in the English-speaking world.

-Marosa di Giorgio, which were published together by Ugly Duckling Presse under the title I Remember Nightfall in 2017.
-Her translation of Argentine poet Romina Freschi’s Echo of the Park (Eulalia Books) is being published this year 2019, and her own first collection of poems, Things Seen and Unseen (Mosaic Press).
+Marosa di Giorgio, which were published together by Ugly Duckling Presse in 2017, under the title I Remember Nightfall.
+She is the author of the poetry collection Things Seen and Unseen (Mosaic Press, 2019), and her most recent translations are of Uruguayan poet Selva Casal’s We Do Not Live In Vain (Veliz Books, 2020) and Romina Freschi’s Echo of the Park (Eulalia Books, 2019).
 She lives in Iowa and teaches English and Spanish at the University of Dubuque.